 - At least 3 uterine contractions in 30 minutes.

-- Serial examinations showing a change in dilation or effacement of cervix OR a single examination showing cervical dilation of at least 2 cm.
+- Serial examinations showing a change in dilation or effacement of the cervix or a single examination showing cervical dilation of at least 2 cm.

 Classification of PROM

 Prelabor rupture of membranes can be classified into the following:

 It is the rupture of membranes before the onset of labor but when the pregnancy is at-term, i.e. during the gestational age of 37—42 weeks.

 Preterm prelabor rupture of membranes (preterm PROM)